nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Improved

-- check for WebSocket event listener manipulation, use default 'on' syntax internally
+- check htmlFor WebSocket event listener manipulation, use default 'on' syntax internally
 - improved internal iframe handling on iOS in case of unavailibility

 ## **[4.7.6]**

 ### **Release Notes**

-This version implements minor internal improvements for config validation and playback start.
+This version implements minor internal improvements htmlFor config validation and playback start.
 It also contains a fix related to playback suspension on iOS devices running Safari with activated desktop mode.

 Furthermore, the default overlay controls are displayed properly on smaller screen widths.